YungLin-CHU/Djandock/Readme.md

 # Djandock

-This is a simple docker compose service for django which is inspired by [laradock](https://github.com/laradock/laradock)
+This is a simple docker compose service with nginx and postgres for django which is inspired by [laradock](https://github.com/laradock/laradock)

 ## Usage